kefilev/laravel-weather-service/README.md

 ## Running the app

 Make sure you have your server, php and mysql running (Latest XAMPP for example).
 Upload the content in the root folder and run in the console `php artisan migrate` to create the database.
-Then make sure you see the Laravel 12 homepage on the browser by visiting `http://localhost` or `http://localhost/laravel-weather/public`.
+Then make sure you see the Laravel 12 homepage on the browser by visiting `http://localhost`.

 ## Subscribtion